PMArkive/css-client-skybox/README.md

 2. reconnect to server

 ## todo
-- more extensive testing for database operations (not complete)
+- more extensive testing for database operations
-- more extensive testing for client index handling (not complete)
+- more extensive testing for client index handling
-- add map change handling
 - edge case testing